Cover image is a lovely selection of Herman Miller chairs.

 The 40’s were very similar to the 30’s in terms of design, as you can see above not much has changed.
 A large comfy American desk chair can be seen above (Americans had a penchant for super sizing everything) a lovely example of Art Deco still being present in the arms of the second comfy “DoMore” chair and a pair of Steelcase desk office chairs with metal frames.

 Heavy squishy padding can be seen here in the swinging 60’s! making these chairs look really comfy and slightly moulded, but maybe not yet supporting the most important parts of the body correctly.
 The simple black operators chair doesn’t seem to have changed much at all since the one seen above in the 1920’s.
+The third chair is a Charles Pollock for Knoll.
+Last one is a Gastone Rinaldi Office Chair for RIMA.

 By the 1970’s the office chair was beginning to get a cool and funky makeover all mustards and warm colours as well as ergonomics becoming more popular as people realised that sitting in an office all day was not healthy for them……chair design became more of a science.
 The first chair is the very sought after Eames shell chair on wheels.
 The second is a mid century office desk chair designed probably by Charles Pollock in 1978 for Comforto, and the red rollback chair by Herman miller in 1977 may look futuristic but was not that comfortable.
 The yellow lacquered plastic typists chair is part of the Olivetti Synthesis 45 range by Ettore Sottsass.